C64-Mark/64Recode/C64 Games Book/04 Quack/README.md

 The description above from the book suggests the ducks move at a variable speed, but there is nothing in the original basic to make it happen.
 It would be relatively easy to build in to the program however.

-I have not managed to code the sound effects yet as my SID/machine code programming knowledge is currently quite limited.